Criticism of Walt Disney Animation Studios: Sexism

+Everyman

+In the early 1950s, Goofys Everyman short films are one of the basic film series that were notoriously regarded as sexist, resulting that women were not allowed to have their faces shown onscreen while keeping male characters as primary focuses.
+The Walt Disney Company has never discussed about the background of these short films to the public in later years as they were since dismissed prior to the production of Goof Troop in 1992.
+Several factors caused Disney to change Goofy's appearance as a single parent in subsequent Disney medias with further details undisclosed.

 Plagiarism

 The Lion King

 Several of Disney's animated feature films have been accused of plagiarizing existing works.
 The most notable and controversial example is The Lion King, which critics allege was plagiarized from Osamu Tezuka's Japanese manga ジャングル大帝 Janguru Taitei i.e. Jungle Emperor ジャングル大帝 and its anime adaptation of the same name (in Japan).
 This TV series was in turn dubbed and retitled Kimba the White Lion for English-speaking audiences by Titan Productions for NBC from 1965 to 1966, and it premiered on Los Angeles' KHJ-TV in September 1966.
 After Kimba's original run in the United States ended in the autumn of 1967, the series was shown in syndication on TV stations across the U.S. through September 30, 1978.

 As a number of media journalists and fans watched The Lion King after its initial release in 1994, they noticed characters and events in the story resembling those of Kimba.
 Although the two works follow different screenplays, there are strong artistic similarities, and The Lion King contains numerous sequences that closely match up with Kimbas.
 Other similarities are thematically deeper and more pronounced, such as that both feature the theme of the circle of life.
-Alleged similarities in the characters, beginning with the protagonist lion cubs Kimba and Simba, include the evil lions, the one-eyed Claw and Scar, the sage baboons Dan'l Baboon and Rafiki, the animated birds Pauley Cracker and Zazu, and the pair of hyena sidekicks (it was a trio in the Disney film).
+Alleged similarities in the characters, beginning with the protagonist lion cubs Kimba and Simba, include the evil lions, the one-eyed Claw and Scar, the sage baboons Dan'l Baboon and Rafiki, the talking birds Pauley Cracker and Zazu, and the pair of hyena sidekicks (it was a trio in the Disney film).